Replace Your Symantec SSL/TLS Certificates

 DigiCert will replace all affected certificates at no cost.
 Additionally, you don’t need to switch to a new account/platform.
 Continue to use your current Symantec account to replace and order your SSL/TLS certificates.

-On or around March 15, 2018, a Chrome 66 beta release will distrust all Symantec SSL/TLS certificates issued before June 1, 2016.
-Google plans to release the public version on April 17, 2018.
+On or around January 20, 2018, the Chrome 66 Canary release will distrust all Symantec SSL/TLS certificates issued before June 1, 2016.
+Google plans to release the public (Stable) version on April 17, 2018.

 Action: If your SSL/TLS certificate was issued before June 1, 2016 and expires on or after March 15, 2018, replace it before March 15, 2018.

-On or around September 13, 2018, a Chrome 70 beta release will distrust all Symantec SSL/TLS certificates issued after June 1, 2016.
-Google plans to release the public version mid-October 2018.
+On or around July 20, 2018, the Chrome 70 Canary release will distrust all Symantec SSL/TLS certificates issued after June 1, 2016.
+Google plans to release the public (Stable) version mid-October 2018.

 Step 2: Help Make Sure Domains and Organizations Are Ready

 To meet the Google Chrome SSL/TLS certificate replacement requirements, DigiCert must revalidate/re-authenticate all domains for DV, OV, and EV certificates.
 DigiCert must also revalidate/re-authenticate organizations to the extent needed for OV and